Multirate Timestepping for the Incompressible Navier-Stokes Equations in Overlapping Grids: Introduction

 \section{Introduction}

-Computational simulations, driven by the advent of high-performance computing resources, have become ubiquitous for modeling and understanding complex flow phenomena.
+Computational simulations, driven by the improved accessibility of high-performance computing resources, have become ubiquitous for modeling and understanding complex flow phenomena.
 The accuracy of these computational simulations primarily depends on two key aspects of the method used to solve the partial differential equations (PDE) of interest; (i) the spatial discretization and (ii) the temporal discretization.
 For spatial discretization, various methods like finite difference (FD), finite element method (FEM), finite volume method (FVM), and the spectral element method (SEM) have become popular for representing the solution of the PDE on a discrete set of nodes/volumes/elements covering the domain $\Omega$ \cite{gresho1978time,rosenfeld1988solution,dfm02}.
-The spatial accuracy of the discrete solution obtained using these methods depends on the size of the local grid spacing used to model the domain and the order of accuracy of the spatial discretization.
+The spatial accuracy of the discrete solution obtained using these methods depends on the size of the local grid/mesh spacing and the order of accuracy of the spatial discretization.
 Similarly, the temporal accuracy of the solution depends on the timestep size ($\dt$) and the order ($k$) of the timestepper used for temporal integration.
 Some popular methods for time-integration include the Runge-Kutta (RK$k$) method, the Adams-Bashforth (AB$k$) method, and the backward differentiation formula (BDF$k$) method.
 The focus of this work is on the temporal integration of the incompressible Navier-Stokes equations for modeling fluid dynamics and heat transfer in complex domains.

-For the unsteady Navier-Stokes equations (NSE), the nonlinear convective term is typically treaded explicitly \cite{tomboulides1997} and the maximum allowable timestep size for stable time-integration is determined by the Courant-Friedrichs-Lewy number (CFL) \cite{lewy1928partiellen}.
-For a problem in $d$ space dimensions, we define a {\em local} CFL,
+For the unsteady Navier-Stokes equations (NSE), the nonlinear convective term is typically treaded explicitly \cite{tomboulides1997} and the maximum allowable timestep size for stable time-integration is determined by the Courant-Friedrichs-Lewy (CFL) number \cite{lewy1928partiellen}.
+For a problem in $d$ space dimensions, a {\em local} CFL at each gridpoint gridpoint ${\bf x_i}$ is defined as,